 Tempest 2000 won several ‘game of the year’ awards in 1994.
 When I initially played it in good old Gamepower Blackwood, I was marginally underwhelmed (as were some at Atari who believed it didn’t push the Jaguar far enough!), but the music and gameplay sucked me in and I’ve spent innumerable hours playing it since.
 The gameplay still holds up well to this day.
 Check out this ‘making of’ article (in PDF format) from Edge Magazine by clicking here.

-Tempest 3000: I only recently acquired a Nuon (extremely obscure and somewhat rare piece of video game playing hardware from around the year 2000) so I haven’t invested much time in this one yet.
+Tempest 3000 is a game that unfortunately very few people have had the opportunity to play.
+I only recently acquired a Nuon (extremely obscure and somewhat rare piece of video game playing hardware from around the year 2000) so I haven’t invested much time in this one yet.
 Yes it’s Tempest again, but for the time it looked amazing.
-Gameplay-wise it hasn’t gelled with me like Tempest 2000 or Space Giraffe, but I’ve been told by many that it’s definitely an evolutionary improvement on T2K.
-Must play it more then.
+Gameplay-wise it hasn’t quite gelled with me like Tempest 2000 or Space Giraffe, but I’ve been told by many that it’s definitely an evolutionary improvement on T2K.
+I must play it more then.

 Gridrunner++ for PC and Mac.
 One of the many, many variants of Gridrunner from over the years, it is a fantastic little game.
 Though there are newer versions for the PC (which I haven’t played much) and iOS (which I’ll be writing about very soon), this one is still available to buy.
 Highly recommended.

 What?
 Another damn Tempest game?
 It is…sort of, on the surface anyway.
-This Xbox 360 and PC release has a big twist on the genre where you’re actually encouraged to let the enemies reach the rim so that you can ‘Bull’ them off.
-A bit of a ‘Vegemite game’ in that some love it and some hate it.
+Space Giraffe, and Xbox 360 and PC release, has a big twist on the genre where you’re actually encouraged to let the enemies reach the rim so that you can ‘Bull’ them off.
+It’s a bit of a ‘Vegemite game’ in that some love it and some hate it.
 Those that hate it obviously have no taste.
 In my opinion it is superb – a truly modern incarnation of the graphical, sound and gameplay elements that define Llamasoft games.